About: Transportation Coalition

 Vision: Develop Accessible, Coordinated and Sustainable Regional Transportation and Mobility Options and Choices!

 The Accessible Transportation Coalition for Clark, Skamania, and Klickitat Counties began with a Technical Assistance Award from Easterseals Project Action.
-This Coalition was 1 of 10 around the country to receive the Technical Assistance Award based on a grant application submitted in 2012 by C-Tran, Bob Sellers representing the low/no vision community, and the Human Services Council.
+This Coalition was 1 of 10 around the country to receive the Technical Assistance Award based on a grant application submitted in 2012 by C-Tran, Bob Sellers representing the low/no vision community, and Community in Motion (formerly the Human Services Council).
 This Coalition continues to meet quarterly to identify transportation barriers and challenges for at-risk populations and develop solutions to ensure all residents have access to safe, affordable transportation.

 The Accessible Transportation Coalition representing Cowlitz, Grays Harbor, Lewis, Pacific, and Wahkiakum Counties was also 1 of 10 grantees around the country to receive a Technical Assistance and Financial grant from Easterseals Project Action in 2017.
-This grant application was submitted by the Cowlitz/Wahkiakum Council of Governments, Twin Transit, representatives from the State Agency on Aging and Disabilities, Wahkiakum County Health and Human Services, and the Human Services Council.
+This grant application was submitted by the Cowlitz/Wahkiakum Council of Governments, Twin Transit, representatives from the State Agency on Aging and Disabilities, Wahkiakum County Health and Human Services, and Community in Motion (formerly the Human Services Council).
 The Coalition is working diligently to support transportation options for all individuals in this five county area to access services in the region.
-Coalition members are currently working on the recruitment of additional volunteer drivers in all five counties, education and marketing to ensure residents are aware of the various transportation options available to them, and will also be assisting with the expansion of the Human Services Council’s Trip Resource Center (TRC) to include online trip planning tools for Pacific, Lewis and Grays Harbor Counties; Clark, Cowlitz, Wahkiakum, Skamania, and Klickitat resources are already available through the TRC.
+Coalition members are currently working on the recruitment of additional volunteer drivers in all five counties, education and marketing to ensure residents are aware of the various transportation options available to them, and will also be assisting with the expansion of the Community in Motion's Trip Resource Center (TRC) to include online trip planning tools for Pacific, Lewis and Grays Harbor Counties; Clark, Cowlitz, Wahkiakum, Skamania, and Klickitat resources are already available through the TRC.